quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ```

 and used `cyvcf2` [@PMID:28165109] to iterate over the annotated VCF file in order to identify nonsynonymous fixed differences between the parental C57BL/6J and DBA/2J strains.

+### Identifying candidate structural variant alleles overlapping the chromosome 6 peak

+We downloaded summary VCFs containing insertion, deletion and inversion structural variants (identified via high-quality, long-read assembly of inbred laboratory mouse strains [@doi:10.1016/j.xgen.2023.100291]) from the Zenodo link associated with the Ferraj et al. manuscript: https://doi.org/10.5281/zenodo.7644286.

+We then downloaded a TSV file containing RefSeq gene predictions in GRCm39/mm39 from the UCSC Table Browser [@PMID:14681465], and used the `bx-python` library [@url:https://github.com/bxlab/bx-python] to intersect the interval spanned by each structural variant with the intervals spanned by the `txStart` and `txEnd` of every RefSeq entry.

+We queried all structural variants within a region +/- 5 Mbp from the adjusted cosine distance peak on chromosome 6 at marker `rs31001331`.

 ### Extracting mutation signatures